JellyDream/tensorflow-sphereface/README.md

 	```

 #### Result
    1. I've get 98.10 accuracy on LFW.
-I believe a better result will get done if I use data augmentation(mirror, smooth, jpeg compression and so on)
+I believe a better result will be obtained if I use data augmentation(mirror, smooth, jpeg compression and so on)

 #### Reference
 [sphereface](https://github.com/wy1iu/sphereface)

 [caffe](https://github.com/BVLC/caffe)